JupiterOne/action-transponder/README.md

-# @juptierone/action-transponder Documentation
+# @jupiterone/action-transponder Documentation

 action-transponder will run the JupiterOne Transponder package using the specified config file and upload the results to a JupiterOne account.
-The following configurations are required for setup
+The following configurations are required for setup.

 ## transponder.yml
 ### create a config-transponder.yml at the root of the code repo